-Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? therefore, would prove difficult to implement and of limited effect, but when applied in tandem with other options selected to achieve related objectives for iwi resource management, then this option would prove more effective than utilising only non-regulatory options to avoid advere effects upon, and to sustain, mahinga kai and resources for customary purposes. involved in.
-Potential for cultural impacts from sharing information/intellectual property Non-regulatory options suc Option 3 Provision of information and guidance on avoiding adverse effects on the cultural relationship of Maori with their ancestral lands, water, wahi tapu and other toanga Promotes greater certainty around how to avoid adverse effects on the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga.
+Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? customary purposes.
+Non-regulatory options suo Option 3 Provision of information and guidance on avoiding adverse effects on the cultural relationship of Maori with their ancestral lands, water, wahi tapu and other toanga Promotes greater certainty around how to avoid adverse effects on the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga.
 Informs about the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga which might otherwise be contestable or open to variable interpretation.
 Expected to enhance performance, but this is difficult to monitor and when monitored, difficult to attribute to this intervention.
 Medium Allows for flexibility of approach rather than imposition of regulatory policies.
 Recognises that people can "do the right thing" without compulsion.
 Social benefits for tangata whenua and wider community from further understanding of the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga.
 Costs are borne by iwi authorities and council's in the preparation of guidance material.
-Cultural impacts from sharing information/intellectual property Yes Option 4 Investigate where the use of Maori names for river, lakes and places of cultural significance in the Informs and thus assists to clarify the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga which might otherwise be contestable or open to variable interpretation.
-Expected to enhance performance, but this is difficult to monitor and when monitored, difficult to attribute to this Medium Social benefits for tangata whenua and wider community from further understanding of the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga.
+Cultural impacts from sharing information/intellectual property Yes Option 4 Investigate where the use of Maori names for river, lakes and places of cultural significance in the region Informs and thus assists to clarify the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga which might otherwise be contestable or open to variable interpretation.
+Expected to enhance performance, but this is difficult to monitor and when monitored, difficult to attribute to this intervention.
+Medium Social benefits for tangata whenua and wider community from further understanding of the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga.
 Costs are borne by iwi authorities and council's in an investigation.
-Cultural impacts from sharing information/intellectual property Yes

-Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? region intervention.
-Doing Nothing Option 5 No intervention This is not effective in resource management terms.
+Cultural impacts from sharing information/intellectual property Yes Doing Nothing Option 5 No intervention This is not effective in resource management terms.
 Nor could it be argued to be efficient, given the issue continues unabated.
 As the issue has been found to be of significance to iwi authorities - this would be a dereliction of function and duty under the Resource Management Act.
-There would also be no regional clarification as to how the kaitiakitanga should be Low Local authorities are able to work with their relevant iwi authorities and community to determine locally how adverse effects on the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga should be avoided.
-The issue of degredation and destruction of spiritual, cultural or historic heritage value to tangata whenua will continue in the same trend or pattern, and objective 27 will not be achieved.
-9 2 considered in resource management decision making.
+There Low Local authorities are able to work with their relevant iwi authorities and community to determine locally how adverse effects on the relationship of Maori with their ancestral lands, water, wahi tapu and other toanga should be avoided.
+The issue of degradation and destruction of spiritual, cultural or historic heritage value to tangata whenua will continue in the same trend or pattern, and objective 27 will not be achieved. °Z